 spreads its legs like a suburban cowboy,

 Next, the speaker goes on to define for the reader what kind of bird this is.
 He says that it is “related to the ibis” and is seen as being “exotic.”
-The exotic nature of these birds comes form the fact that they seem to have just appeared from nowhere.
-They have made their home amongst the speaker’s own, but were not “named” until they appeared.
-There is not record of what they are or where they have come from.
-The range of the hadedah ibis is large.
+The exotic nature of these birds comes to form the fact that they seem to have just appeared from nowhere.
+They have made their home amongst the speaker’s own but were not “named” until they appeared.
+There is no record of what they are or where they have come from.
+The range of the Hadedah ibis is large.
 It can be found throughout the countryside and within the city limits.
 One would encounter it no matter where they went.

-The speaker says that up until this point the most that he his listeners “have said” in regards to the hadedah ibis is that they,
+The speaker says that up until this point the most that the listeners “have said” in regards to the Hadedah ibis is that they,

 […]were omens and make a very loud, uncivilized noise

 Here the speaker contrasts the harsh noise of the ibis with something more ethereal, an omen.
 He knows them for what they portend, anything from a good harvest to coming rain.
 This knowledge exists alongside the more contemporary, that they make loud noises.
 Something about the bird has piqued his interest.
 It is likely the fact that he knows so little about it and that it is a common sight in his day to day life.
 The poet is encouraging a closer analysis of life with these lines.
 One is able to pass by something every day and never take the time to know what it is or what it might symbolize.